-Voluntary partial prepayments of principal are generally prohibited on each mortgage loan in the pool.
+Voluntary partial prepayments of principal are generally prohibited on each mortgage loan in the pool until the last three months of the term of the loan.
 However, an involuntary partial prepayment of principal may occur as a result of a casualty or condemnation.
 For example, if the damage to or destruction of a mortgaged property is wholly or partially covered by insurance, the insurance proceeds may be used to prepay the related mortgage loan, in whole or in part, rather than repair the property.
-If a partial prepayment of principal is made on a mortgage loan, the prepaid principal is passed through to certificateholders.
+If an involuntary partial prepayment of principal is made on a mortgage loan, the prepaid principal is passed through to certificateholders.
 The effect of a partial prepayment of principal may be greater for a mortgage loan that is interest only for all or part of its term because distributions on the certificates during the interest-only term would include any unscheduled payments of principal made by a borrower during that time.

-If the pool contains only one mortgage loan, a prepayment or a default on the loan may result in the termination of the pool.
+If the pool contains only one mortgage loan, an involuntary prepayment or a default on the loan may result in the termination of the pool.

 The pool may be backed by only one mortgage loan.
-As a result, if the mortgage loan is prepaid in full or if the mortgage loan defaults, resulting in acceleration and prepayment in full, its stated principal balance will be distributed to certificateholders and the pool will be terminated.
-See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan" and "-Prepayments Related to Servicing Practices for Distressed Loans" for a more complete description of the effect of a prepayment in full or a mortgage loan default.
+As a result, if the mortgage loan is prepaid in full due to an involuntary prepayment or if the mortgage loan defaults, resulting in acceleration and prepayment in full, its stated principal balance will be distributed to certificateholders and the pool will be terminated.
+See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations- Prepayment of a Mortgage Loan" and "-Prepayments Related to Servicing Practices for Distressed Loans" for a more complete description of the effect of a prepayment in full or a mortgage loan default.